krahets/hello-algo/en/docs/chapter_hashing/hash_map.md

 ## Common operations of hash table

-The common operations of a hash table include: initialization, querying, adding key-value pairs, and deleting key-value pairs.
+Common operations of a hash table include: initialization, querying, adding key-value pairs, and deleting key-value pairs.
 Here is an example code:

 === "Python"